gbdev/pandocs/src/CGB_Registers.md

 This GBC-only register (which is not officially documented) is written only by the CGB boot ROM, as it gets locked after the bootrom finish execution (by a write to the [BANK register](<#Monochrome models (DMG0, DMG, MGB)>)).

-Once it is locked, the behavior of the system can't be changed without a reset (This behavior can be observed using [this test ROM](https://github.com/alloncm/MagenTests?tab=readme-ov-file#key0-cpu-mode-register-lock-after-boot)).
+Once it is locked, the behavior of the system can't be changed without a reset (this behavior can be observed using [this test ROM](https://github.com/alloncm/MagenTests?tab=readme-ov-file#key0-cpu-mode-register-lock-after-boot)).

 As a result of the above most of the behavior is not directly testable without hardware manipulation.
-Even though we can't test it's behavior directly we can inspect the disassembly of the CGB bootrom and infer the following:
+Even though we can't test its behavior directly we can inspect the disassembly of the CGB bootrom and infer the following:

 {{#bits 8 >
    "KEY0" 2:"DMG compatibility mode"